xor-function/js-poisoner/README.md

 web browser or with curl/wget.

-Then modify the contents of js-poisoner to suit your needs and append the contents of this file to the downloaded js file.
+Then modify the contents of js-poisoner to suit your needs and append the contents of poisoner.js to the downloaded js file.

-Place the js file in the public_html or /var/www web root of a web server and change to appropriate permissions so that it's publicly downloadable.
+Place the moded js file in the public_html or /var/www web root of a web server and change to appropriate permissions so that it's publicly downloadable.